-Role player Roles and responsibilities Mayor/Committee of Appointed Councillors Manage the drafting of the IDP Assign responsibilities in this regard to the Municipal Manager Submit the draft plan to the municipal council for adoption Municipality Prepare, decide and adopt a Process Plan Undertake the overall management and co-ordination of the planning process, which includes ensuring that: All relevant stakeholders are appropriately involved; Appropriate mechanisms and procedures for public consultation and participation are applied; The planning events are undertaken in accordance with the set timeframe; The planning process is related to the Key Development Priorities in the Municipality; and National and Provincial sector planning requirements are satisfied Adopt and approve the IDP Amend the IDP in accordance with the requirements of the MEC for Local Government Ensure that the annual operational business plans and budget are linked to and based on the IP IDP Officer Responsible for the preparation of the Process Plan Responsible for the day-to-day management of the planning process in terms of time resources and people, and ensuring: The involvement of all relevant role players, especially officials; That the timeframes are being adhered to; That the planning process is horizontally and vertically aligned and complies with national and provincial requirements; That conditions for participation are provided; and That outcomes are being documented.
-Chairing the Steering Committee Management of consultants
+Role player Roles and responsibilities Mayor/Committee of Appointed Councillors Manage the drafting of the IDP Assign responsibilities in this regard to the Municipal Manager Submit the draft plan to the municipal council for adoption

-Role player Roles and responsibilities IDP Steering Committee Provide terms of reference for subcommittees and the various planning activities Commission research studies Consider and comment on: Inputs from subcommittee(s), study teams and consultants, and Inputs from provincial sector departments and support providers Process, summarize and draft outputs Make recommendations Property facilitate and minute meetings.
-Property and submit reports to the IDP.
-Prepare, facilitate and minute meetings.
+Role player Roles and responsibilities Municipality Prepare, decide and adopt a Process Plan Undertake the overall management and co-ordination of the planning process, which includes ensuring that: All relevant stakeholders are appropriately involved; Appropriate mechanisms and procedures for public consultation and participation are applied; The planning events are undertaken in accordance with the set timeframe; The planning process is related to the Key Development Priorities in the Municipality; and National and Provincial sector planning requirements are satisfied Adopt and approve the IDP Amend the IDP in accordance with the requirements of the MEC for Local Government Ensure that the annual operational business plans and budget are linked to and based on the IP?
+IDP Officer Responsible for the preparation of the Process Plan Responsible for the day-to-day management of the planning process in terms of time resources and people, and ensuring: The involvement of all relevant role players, especially officials; That the timeframes are being adhered to; That the planning process is horizontally and vertically aligned and complies with national and provincial requirements; That conditions for participation are provided; and That outcomes are being documented.
+Chairing the Steering Committee Management of consultants IDP Steering Committee Provide terms of reference for subcommittees and the various planning activities Commission research studies Consider and comment on: Inputs from subcommittee(s), study teams and consultants, and Inputs from provincial sector departments and support providers Process, summarize and draft outputs Make recommendations Prepare, facilitate and minute meetings.
 Prepare and submit reports to the IDP Representative Forum